5. Creating Packages

 Test-specific dependencies

-There are two ways of adding test-specific dependencies (dependencies that are not dependencies of the package but will still be available to load when the package is tested).
+Test-specific dependencies are dependencies that are not dependencies of the package itself but are available when the package is tested.

 (HelloWorld) pkg> activate ./test